We provide regular wellbeing check-ins with your parent.

 Are there any other charges?

-No. We don’t charge for onboarding and there are no hidden charges.
+No. The plan price is the price you pay.
+We do not charge extra for onboarding, and there are no hidden fees.

-Like any relationship, it can take a few calls to develop.
-Your first week is considered a trial – at no fee.
+Like any relationship, it can take a few calls to develop so we allow a free trial to get started.
 You only continue if it feels right.
-After day 7, your 4-week subscription will begin.
+After the trial period, your monthly subscription will begin.

 When am I billed?